dodo/node-dynamictemplate/README.md

 </script>
 ```

-just throw your template in it and add it to the DOM when it's ready:
+Just throw your template in and add it to the DOM when it's ready:

 ```javascript
 var tpl = jquerify(template(mydata));